liqd/adhocracy4/docs/datamodel.md

 ### using generic foreign keys

 A model can have a generic key, which allows to attach it to every django model.
-This is usually the best option when a user does somehting in realtion to existing user generated content.
+This is usually the best option when a user does something in relation to existing user generated content.
 An example is rating of existing ideas.

 Advantages: